 The base of this practice highlights an essential fact that the value creation of the design thinking process does not rely on the steps but on the appreciation of the design characteristics while applying the steps.
 Any design thinking process is useless without a clear understanding of the design strategy and characteristics.

 The Design Thinking Characteristics

 – Creative: The design process appreciates ideas and explores them in an inclusive environment.
-The diversity of ideas present the primary source of innovative outcomes.
+The diversity of ideas presents the primary source of innovative outcomes.

-– Iterative: At the core of the lean characteristics of the design process is its dependant on the iteration and testing more than detailed requirements.
+– Iterative: At the core of the lean characteristics of the design process is its dependence on iteration and testing more than detailed requirements.
 Testing and improving prototypes with the involvement of the user helps to build user-centred solutions.

 – Feedback: The user feedback from real-life usage of the product or the service presents the critical element that designers use to improve the product in the future.

 What is the Double Diamond?

 The Design Council introduced the Double Diamond in 2004.
 It presents a framework that allows companies to apply design characteristics to find creative solutions and innovative ideas.
 It includes four steps: Discover, Define, Develop and Deliver.
 We will explore each step in this article later.
 Many companies adopted the Double Diamond design process, such as Apple, Microsoft, Starbucks and others.
 An updated version of the Double Diamond was introduced in 2019, which is agile and visualises how it can fit inside the organisation.